HendrikGro/TORI_Codar_Analysis/README.md

 # Run these codes
 You can use my docker container for scientific computing.
 See description and how to use here https://github.com/hgrosselindemann/docker-jlab

+I did not have time to really comment my code, I am sorry for that.
+I added decsriptions on the functions I defined.
+If you have any questions feel free to ask.
+Or you can dopy the code into ChatGPT and let the AI explain it to you.
+It works pretty well :D